I don’t like to stand in front of the coffee bar menu without hinting at drinks. And I’m sure you don’t like it either.

-A macchiato is a type of coffee that has an extreme ratio between milk and espresso.
-The name can be confusing, but it’s a simple drink to make.
-It originates from Italy in the early 1900s when espresso became more popular, and Italian baristas wanted a way to create variations on this drink without using two cups.
+A macchiato is a coffee type with an extremely high ratio of espresso to milk.
+The name can be confusing, but it’s a simple drink.
+It originates from Italy in the early 1900s when espresso became popular, and Italian baristas wanted a way to create variations on this drink without using two cups.
 They made the macchiato by topping espresso with a dash of milk, so there wasn’t much time for the foam to form.

 Currently, macchiatos are most often made with a shot of espresso and a small quantity of steamed milk to create a layer of foam on its top.

 Cortado: Balanced milk coffee